Edb83/snake/README.md

 <span id="ux-overview"></span>

 ### Overview

+The game concept is simple:

+ - Guide your snake by changing its direction up, down, left or right in order to eat as many food blobs as you can
+ - Every time you eat some food you score one point, your snake grows by one segment and a new food spawns in a random location
+ - The game ends when your snake's head collides with its body or, if walls are enabled, you hit a wall.

 The game has been designed with a mobile-first philosophy, with no 'fluff' to distract players from having some fun.
 All design decisions have been made with the following goals in mind: